SpATr: MoCap 3D Human Action Recognition based on Spiral Auto-encoder and Transformer Network: Conclusion And Perspectives

-In this paper, we present a novel3D HAR model that decouples the task into spatial and temporal modeling.
-Specifically, we address the problem of high resources consumption encountered by state-of-the-art methods, by utilizing the light weight spiral convolutions to encode the 3D mesh and a tiny transformer to capture temporal evolution.
-We have deeply evaluated our method on two databases, MoVi and BMLrub databases, by presenting the accuracy and the memory usage of our model and the state-of-the-art in different settings.
-The results of this evaluation confirm our claims that our method is competitive with the baselines in the recognition accuracy while it significantly outperforms them in memory efficiency.
-To further this research, we aim to test our method on larger databases, such as the BABEL database \citep{punnakkal2021babel} .
-We also plan to adjust the model to learn extracting task-specific features, in order to enhance the accuracy and overall performance.
+In this paper, we present a novel 3D HAR model that decouples the task into spatial and temporal modeling.
+Specifically, we address the problem of high resource consumption encountered by state-of-the-art methods, by utilizing lightweight spiral convolutions to encode the 3D mesh and a tiny temporal transformer to capture temporal evolution.
+We have deeply evaluated our method on Babel, MoVi, and BMLrub databases, by presenting the accuracy and the memory usage of our model and the state-of-the-art in different settings.
+The results of this evaluation confirm our claim that our method is competitive with the baselines in recognition accuracy significantly outperforming them in memory efficiency.